mcharouk/aws/DevelopingOnAWS/Module_7/DynamoDB_Local/README_DEMO.md

 ### Notes

-* there is a docker image that does not work with Rancher Desktop
+* There is a docker image that does not work with Rancher Desktop
-* it can be attached as a Maven Dependency too
+* It can be attached as a Maven Dependency too

 ## Commands